IObundle/iob-spi/README.md

 ## How do I instantiate the cores ##

-Just refer to rtl/spi_tb.v and you'll see Master and Slave instantiated
+Just refer to file rtl/spi_top.v and you'll see Master and Slave instantiated